-Fractional Anisotropy (FA) measures the degree of anisotropy of the water diffusivity process and reflects the myelinal and axonal disintegrity in the normal appearing WM of MS patients \citep{hasan2005diffusion}.
-This study involves 162 MS patients aged between 20 and 70 years old, for whom FA profiles along the corpus callosum tract (FA CCA) are measured at each of their hospital visits during about 4.3 years, the length of the study.
-The visit times of patients vary between $1$ to $8$, with almost $90\%$ of the patients having less than $6$ visits to hospital during the course of the study.
+Fractional Anisotropy (FA) measures the degree of anisotropy of the water diffusivity process and reflects myelinal and axonal disintegrity in the normally appearing WM of MS patients \citep{hasan2005diffusion}.
+This study involves 162 MS patients aged between 20 and 70 years, for whom FA profiles along the corpus callosum tract (FA CCA) are measured at each of their hospital visits for approximately 4.3 years, the length of the study.
+The visit times of patients vary between $1$ and $8$, with almost $90\%$ of the patients having less than $6$ visits.
 A segment of the full data is freely available in the R package \verb|refund| \citep{refund}.

 FA is known to be scientifically correlated to the state of MS progression \citep{goldsmith2011penalized, ciccarelli2003study}.
 Studying the dynamics of the FA profiles over times can be helpful to detect the progression of MS, as in healthy individuals FA is not expected to change much during this short study.
 In this paper we formally investigate whether the mean FA along the CCA changes over time.
 This is very important, as it can inform better interventions to prevent the rapid progression of the disease \citep{coote2009getting}.